iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 1 reviews"/>
 </p>

+> Complete rubbish.
+I answered all the questions in the symptom checker as perfectly healthy, it told me to isolate as I had covid symptoms.
+Absolute nonsense.<br> :date: __2020-10-26 23:26:48__

 > Rubbish<br> :date: __2020-10-18 20:47:15__

 > Totally useless!; Not able to get passed "Accept" terms.
 Be easier to wait for the news updates.
 Amazingly bad.<br> :date: __2020-10-04 18:50:14__